Skip to main content

 • “Performance was great, but given the graphical quality, I am not shocked.”

-• “Extremely good for only 3 euros; the world is non-open and fairly linear, but it does not feel like it's on rails.
-Graphics are very pretty and performance is good.
-If this was a big studio game, I would have demanded a higher poly count and a more open world, but as it is not, I'm fine with this.
+• “Extremely good for only 3 euros.
+The world is non-open and fairly linear, but it does not feel like it's on rails.
+Graphics are very pretty, and performance is good.
+If this were a big studio game, I would have demanded a higher poly count and a more open world, but as it is not, I'm fine with this.
 Unreal Engine does a good job, and the game does not perform better or worse than the competition graphically.”

 • humor